karlredman/Vimwiki-Gollum-Integration/README.md

 * Install
 	* Please see the [Gollum Project page](https://github.com/gollum/gollum) for installation instructions
 * Setup Configuration file
-	* For the setup outlined here use the configuration file included in the sources on github
+	* For the setup outlined here use the configuration file included in the sources for this project under mockwiki/gollum_admin/
 * Start Gollum

 ## TODO: